fatualux/markdown-calendar-generator/README.md

 ## Options

-- `--year`: Integer specifying the year.
-Default value is the current year.

-- `--month`: Integer specifying the month.
-Default value is the current month.

-- `--locale`: String specifying the locale.
-Default value is "en_US". "ja_JP" and "zh_TW" are also available.

 - `--link_style`: String specifying the style of the hyperlink.
 Default value is "%Y%m%d".

 - `--format`: String specifying the output format.
 Default value is "md". "csv" is also available.